tbegush/quality-readme-template/README.md

-# multiple-choice
+# Quality Readme

-Javascript, HTML, and CSS, for creating a javascript quiz.
-User will be prompted for answers to multiple-choice questions.
-Correct answers will result in a higher score, incorrect answers will result in a lower score.
-The timer is the score.
-When the score reaches zero, the game is over.
+Javascript, HTML, and CSS, for creating a SOMETHING.
+User will be prompted for SOMETHING SOMETHING SOMETHING.
+Then something will happen.
+More details.
+Etc!!!!!!!!

 ## Installation

 No installation necessary.
-Simply load https://tbegush.github.io/multiple-choice/ in your favorite web browser.
+Simply load https://tbegush.github.io/whatever-page in your favorite web browser.

 ## ScreenShot